08

 Heesen Yachts' hybrid programme is the deepest commercial deployment of parallel diesel-electric propulsion in production yachts.
 The 50 metre FDHF aluminium series (Home, Amare II, Project Orion early 2025) pairs two main diesels, two diesel generators, and two electric motors operable separately or in combination.
 Owners use electric for harbour transits, anchor approaches, and short coastal hops; diesels for passage.
 Owners report meaningful annual fuel reductions; the operational character is closer to a sailing yacht's silence at anchor than to conventional motor.

 Royal Huisman has taken the deeper-engineering route.
-Aquarius II, a 65 metre sailing yacht, integrates a 580 kWh battery bank capable of running the entire hotel load silently for around 11 hours, with hydro-generators trickle-charging under sail.
-The shipyard's AERA concept (with Rondal, Artemis Technologies, Cor D. Rover Design) layers wind-assisted propulsion, hydro-generation, and a hydrogen fuel cell for up to 72 hours of zero-emission operation.
-AERA remains a concept; the technologies are in delivered hulls.
+Aquarius II, a 65 metre sailing yacht delivered in 2025, integrates semi-hybrid power generation with battery and load smoothing, supported by hydro-generators that trickle-charge under sail.
+The shipyard's AERA concept (with Rondal, Artemis Technologies, Cor D. Rover Design) layers wind-assisted propulsion, hydro-generation, and a hydrogen fuel cell for up to 72 hours of zero-emission operation, with a 580 kWh battery bank sized to run hotel load silently for around 11 hours.
+AERA remains a concept; the underlying technologies are in delivered hulls.

 For the buyer thinking about the next ten years, hybrid and electric capability is now a question to ask of any new build, sailing or motor.
 Bering Yachts, Wider, Sanlorenzo (SX series), Lurssen, Feadship, and Oceanco all have hybrid hulls in build or delivered.
 The decision is no longer two-way; it is three-way with hybrid sitting between.